Ournac Frères Petite Sirah | Languedoc, France

 Grapes: Petite Sirah

-Tasting Notes: deep garnet/purple colour; a nose of ripe strewd fruits and soft garrigue notes.
-An impressive palate of mulberry and blackberry a full bodied with a touch of pepper bringing a long smooth and rounded.
-An assertive power from the structured tannins.
+Tasting Notes: deep garnet/purple colour; a nose of ripe stewed fruits and soft garrigue notes.
+An impressive palate of mulberry and blackberry.
+Full bodied with a touch of pepper bringing a long smooth and rounded finish.

 ABV: 13.5%